 As youth grow and mature, it is important to offer them opportunities for spiritual growth, formation and fellowship.
-St. Bart’s seeks to support, encourage and educate our youth through our two youth groups, Mission Trip and Confirmation class.
+St. Bart’s seeks to support, encourage and educate our youth through our youth group, Mission Trip and Confirmation class.

 The teen years are full of questions—questions of belief, identity and morality—and we aim to provide a safe place for our youth to explore these questions with their peers.
-Our church community includes people of all ages as members right here and now, and we want to ensure that our youth feel fully a part of the church in the present as well as in the future.
+Our church community includes people of all ages and we want to ensure that our youth feel fully part of the community.

-In addition to the regular meetings we also offer:
+In addition to our regular meetings we also offer:

 Past Mission Trips include:

 In 2018 and again in 2019, the youth went to Fort Defiance, Arizona and helped with repair projects as needed, worked in a community garden that provides food to many local families.
 These trips focused on supporting the ministries of Good Shepherd Mission and learning about the Navajo culture.

 In 2017 the youth returned to Burns, Oregon where they worked at the Church of the Living Waters.